ankeesler/anwork/doc/ARCH.md

 - A **MultiJournaled** is a Journaled that has multiple Journal instances that can be acquired based on a key.
 This key type is implementation specific in order to support all types as a key.

+## CLI

+The CLI framework is a (large) add-on to the application layer.
+It is a general framework for interacting with a Java application at the command line.
+Here are the main public concepts.
+- A com.marshmallow.anwork.app.cli.Cli is the entry point object for creating a CLI for an application.
+- A com.marshmallow.anwork.app.cli.CliCommand is some action that may have some flags associated with it.
+- A com.marshmallow.anwork.app.cli.CliList contains a number of com.marshmallow.anwork.app.cli.CliCommand's under some list title.
+For example, the list title may be "git" and the com.marshmallow.anwork.app.cli.CliCommand's in the lists may be "status," "log," "commit," etc.
+- A com.marshmallow.anwork.app.CliAction is some action that runs in response to a com.marshmallow.anwork.app.cli.CliCommand.

+This CLI implementation uses a tree to store com.marshmallow.anwork.app.cli.CliList's and com.marshmallow.anwork.app.cli.CliCommand's.
+Here are the package-scope implementation concepts.
+- A com.marshmallow.anwork.app.cli.CliFlag is a flag that is passed to a com.marshmallow.anwork.app.cli.CliList or com.marshmallow.anwork.app.cli.CliCommand.
+A flag can be short (i.e., -f) or long (--file).
+- A com.marshmallow.anwork.app.cli.CliNode is the common base interface for com.marshmallow.anwork.app.cli.CliList and com.marshmallow.anwork.app.cli.CliCommand.
+A node can have com.marshmallow.anwork.app.cli.CliFlag's added to it.

 ## Test

 All tests must go in the src/test source set.
 Here are naming conventions for tests.